YaduAhuja/backend-identity-reconciliation/README.md

 1. Removal of `linkPrecedence` column from schema.
 I did not find any usecase for the linkPrecedence column so I think we should remove and even if we want it we can change it to a calculated column with predicate that `linkedId == NULL ? 'primary' : 'secondary'`.
 2. Index Creation : We can create index [(Phone, Email), (Email), (LinkedId)] but I did not knew the read/write ratio so I just added a Unique key on (Phone, Email) for correctness.
-3. I also think, If reads were less we could even remove this updation all-together and use precomputation but that is a long shot and I don't think that is needed for now.
+3. I also think, If reads were less we could even remove this updation all-together or use precomputation but that is a long shot and I don't think that is needed for now.